 Florida Car Accident Laws

 - No-fault rules.
 Florida is a no-fault state when it comes to car accidents.
 This means you don’t need to prove the other driver’s fault to receive insurance coverage for your damages.
-You turn to your own insurer for coverage before going to the company of the other driver, regardless of fault.
-If your accident resulted in permanent injury, disfigurement, or disability, you can file your claim outside of the no-fault system and pursue compensation through the other driver’s insurer.
+You turn to your own car insurer for coverage before going to the car insurance company of the other driver, regardless of fault.
+If your car accident resulted in permanent injury, disfigurement, or disability, you can file your claim outside of the no-fault system and pursue compensation through the other driver’s insurer.

 - Statute of limitations for filing a claim.
 If you do have grounds to file a personal injury claim with another party or his/her insurance company, you have four years from the date of the accident, or the date of discovery of accident-related injuries, to file your claim with the civil courts.
 Missing this deadline means you will lose your opportunity to pursue compensation for your bodily injuries and/or property damage.

 - Pure comparative fault rules.
 Florida abides by pure comparative fault rules in traffic accidents.
 This means that if you go to court, the judge may assign percentages of fault to you and the other party.
 The courts will then reduce your award amount by your percentage of fault.
 For example, suppose the total award amount was $100,000.
 The courts found you 20% at fault for texting and driving but found the other party 80% at fault for running a red light.
 You would recover $80,000 total ($100,000 minus your 20%).

 - Cap on punitive damages.
 Florida Statutes Chapter 768.73 limits the amount a person can receive in punitive damages (i.e., damages the court orders to punish the defendant for gross negligence).
 In Florida, an injured party can take home a maximum of $500,000 or three times the amount of compensatory damages (whichever is greater) in punitive damages.
 Note that the courts rarely award punitive damages in car accident cases.